 Participants will work through a customized curriculum that for most will extend over two years and include the following.

-- Active participation in at least 70% of monthly seminar sessions, to be held virtually via web conferencing until further notice.
+- Active participation in at least 70% of monthly seminar sessions, expected to be conducted in-person in the 2021-22 session.

 - Participating in other U-M/UMMS global health programming/seminars (e.g., Global Health Initiative seminars organized by Global REACH).